Appinventiv Call Button

 Big data analytics use cases

-Network optimization
+Network Optimization

-With real-time data analytics, the telecom service providers can determine highly congested areas where network usage is nearing its capacity thresholds to prioritize expansion for new capacity roll out.
+With real-time data analytics, the telecom service providers can determine highly congested areas where network usage is nearing its capacity thresholds to prioritize expansion for new capacity rollout.

 It takes a lot of effort to engage customers for a long time.
-Every year a large number of customers in the US stop taking services from their telecom provider due to reasons like poor customer service.
+Every year, a large number of customers in the US stop taking services from their telecom provider due to reasons like poor customer service.

-Analyzing the behavior of customers and taking actions accordingly is crucial to prevent customer churn.
+Analyzing the behavior of customers and taking actions accordingly is crucial to preventing customer churn.
 Data analytics can help continuously monitor and manage any drop in service performance, model network behavior, and map future demands.

-It also helps understand customer preferences and identify issues like churn risks by accurately analyzing hundreds of data points and millions of network usage patterns.
-According to Mckinsey & Company, the telecom industry can predict and reduce customer churn by 15% using advanced data analytics.
+It also helps understand customer preferences and identify issues such as churn risk by accurately analyzing hundreds of data points and millions of network usage patterns.
+According to McKinsey & Company, the telecom industry can predict and reduce customer churn by 15% using advanced data analytics.

 For example, data analytics in the telecom industry can help operators proactively reach out to high-value customers who have experienced a series of quality issues or reported negative experiences regarding the service on social media.